yilinjuang/wify/README.md

 Objective

 Build a single-page React Native app that includes a camera-based WiFi scanner.
 The app should:
-  - Extract WiFi names and passwords from QR codes or text recognition (OCR).
+  - Extract WiFi names and passwords from text recognition (OCR).
   - Scan for nearby WiFi networks and match them with extracted data.
   - Allow the user to connect to a matched WiFi network using react-native-wifi-reborn.